skip to main content

 Even if the reason is yet to be fully explained, people have a general preference for shapes, patterns and textures that recall natural ones.
 Studies* have also observed positive effects on wellbeing, from stress reduction to increased concentration.

-Additionally, textures stimulate the most ancestral of our senses and the first one we develop: touch.
-Tactile stimulations cause a very strong emotional response that, together with other sensory elements, makes the space compelling and interesting.
-Rich natural textures also create more light-shadows effects.
-This makes them particularly interesting to watch, stimulating another one of our senses.
+Textures stimulate the most ancestral of our senses and the first one we develop: touch.
+Tactile stimulations cause a strong response that makes the experience of a space more compelling.
+Rich textures also create light-shadows effects that are particularly interesting to watch, thus adding to the sensory vibrancy of the space.

 Plain walls enriched with plants.